rebwill/rw-donations-2021/index.md

 All that to say that I am fortunate to have everything I need, when so many people have, through no fault of their own, suffered blow after blow — financial, medical, social, emotional, mental, and beyond. **For this reason, in lieu of gifts, I would like to turn my birthday into an opportunity for a larger impact — and what better way to do so than to take advantage of Give Miami Day!**

 If — at the risk of sounding presumptuous — you were considering getting me something for my birthday, **I'd love nothing more than for you to redirect those resources to a donation to one of the below organizations between November 16-19th**.
 There are so many organizations doing incredible and necessary work in South Florida, but I've narrowed it down to a few that are particularly near and dear to my heart.
-I'd love for you to check them out and consider helping me reach my fundraising goals for whichever one(s) speak(s) to you!
+I'd love for you to check them out and consider helping me reach my fundraising goals for whichever one(s) speak(s) to you! **Sign up for reminders [here](https://forms.gle/hrq7YjmKUWU32ow29).**

 ➡️ [FAQs](#faqs)